noonanj5atwit/Spam_Email_Detector/README.md

       11. Evalute is giving the model unseen data to make a prediction on the new data and test the true accuracy of the model

 ## Results:

+The Spam Email Detector model went through training that allows it to accurately predict and classify emails as spam vs not spam.

+Here are some of the results of the accuracy of the model:
 ![alt text](https://github.com/noonanj5atwit/Spam_Email_Detector/blob/main/graphs/Email-Spam-Model-Fit.png?raw=true)